 In the midst of writing about the rising tide of anti-Semitism in my own native borough of Brooklyn, I was recently taken aback to read about an attack on a local rabbi in Buenos Aires.
 The incident spurred concern in Argentina, which is home to more than 180,000 Jews, that is to say the third largest community in the Americas after the United States and Canada.
 According to reports, several assailants entered the home of Gabriel Davidovich and beat him while shouting, “We know you are the rabbi of the AMIA,” referencing a prominent Jewish group called the Argentine Israelite Mutual Association.
 Davidovich was hospitalized after suffering several broken ribs and a punctured lung, while the vandals made off with some money and some belongings.

-Further evidence of yet more anti-Semitism, which has been resurfacing far and wide in both Europe and North America?
-Davidovich himself has said he’s not sure if the attack against him was anti-Semitic in nature or just a routine robbery.
-Argentina’s president Mauricio Macri expressed his condolences, though he too refrained from labeling the incident as a specifically anti-Semitic attack.
-Though investigators believe the attackers deliberately targeted Davidovich, they are exploring the possibility that the vandals were acting out of revenge for a marriage that had been annulled by the rabbi a few years before.
+Further evidence of more anti-Semitism, which has been resurfacing far and wide in both Europe and North America?
+Davidovich himself has said he’s not sure if the attack was anti-Semitic in nature, or just a routine robbery.
+Argentina’s president Mauricio Macri expressed his condolences, though he too refrained from labeling the incident as specifically anti-Semitic.
+Though investigators believe the attackers deliberately targeted Davidovich, they are exploring the possibility that vandals were acting out of revenge in response to a marriage that had been annulled by the rabbi a few years previously.

 Revival of Anti-Semitism?